d-led/otp_pony_node/README.md

   - receive with timeout
   - send/send with timeout
   - destructuring the messages in Pony
+- testing strategy
+- remove the double term type checking in decode functions after testing is in place
 - remove the demo executable and treat the project as a library
-- testing strategy
-- reconnects?
+- reconnects / actor interface design?

 ## Dependencies